 The Landlord benefits from the installation of permanent infrastructure that they own and that will benefit the property for years, as well as potential habitat improvements.

-Drawbacks
+Drawbacks/Considerations

 Agency policies may vary on whether they can offer credits for on-site improvements or if they require cash payments for rent.

-5. Taxes

-a.
+6. Utilities

+List any utilities that are associated with the property, such as electricity to run a pump, and which Party will be responsible for paying the utility costs.
+State that fees to provide utilities (e.g., hookup to municipal or other power sources) for maintenance and ongoing support of essential grazing infrastructure are necessary.
+The hookup itself and future maintenance might require costs for labor, materials, and equipment.
+These fees and costs and can be excessive and should be paid either by the Landlord or the Grazing Operator by explicit negotiation; describe if the utilities will be transferred to the Grazing Operator and paid directly, or if the Grazing Operator will pay the Landlord, as well as the payment schedule.

+7. Taxes, Assessments, and Possessory Interest

 Personal Property Taxes

 On-site improvements and infrastructure should be considered when determining implications for personal property taxes.

-b.
 Real Property Taxes

 Real property taxes are typically paid by landlord.

-c.
 Possessory Interest Taxes

 Clarify whether there might be a Possessory Interest tax incurred.
 Those taxes are set by the local county to require a person in possession of otherwise tax-exempt property to pay what would otherwise be the property tax.
 ‘Grazing Service Providers’ may be exempt as service providers instead of Grazing Operators of land (also see Box 2.
 Other Fee Structures).

-6. Property Uses
+8. Property Uses

-a.
+Property uses should be described in the MAP TEMPLATE (see Chapter VII.
+GUIDANCE FOR USE OF THE GRAZING AGREEMENT TEMPLATE and APPENDIX D. MANAGEMENT ACTION PLAN (MAP) TEMPLATE), which is equivalent to Exhibit “C” in the Agreement Template (APPENDIX C. GRAZING AGREEMENT TEMPLATE).

 Agreement Type